Destiny 2: Light and Darkness Saga (2019-2025)

-The Witch Queen focuses on the Hive god and Oryx's sister Savathûn, who has obtained the power of the Light and gifted it to her soldiers (known as the Lucent Brood).
-Taking place in a new area, Savathûn's Throne World within the Ascendant Realm, Guardians will fight off the Hive who have obtained the Light and take it back while evading her schemes.
-As the story progresses, it´s revealed that the Traveller itself decided to give back Savathûn her life, who actually died, due to no longer having a worm, as shown in a cutscene, and grant her and her brood the light, causing confusion among the Vanguard why the Traveller would help humanity´s enemy.
-As the Guardians continue to fight off the Lucent Brood, they also learn from memories of Savathûn's past, that her homeworld Fundament had been visited by the Traveller, but before the Traveller could gift them with a Golden Age, an entity called the Witness tricked Sathona, Savathûn's pre-Hive identity, into believing that the Traveller was unleashing a cataclysm on Fundament and to make a deal with the Worm Gods as to create the Hive and turn the Traveller away.
-Savathûn is stunned and angered by this deception, unleashing her anger at the Guardians as she tries to trick the Traveller.
-The Guardians kill Savathûn though her ghost Immaru escapes.
-Elsewhere, outside the System, the Witness prepares for a final assault of the Pyramid fleet against the System.
+The Witch Queen focuses on the Hive God Savathûn, who has obtained the power of the Light and gifted it to her soldiers (known as the Lucent Brood).
+Taking place in Savathûn's Throne World, Guardians fight off the Hive to take back the Light.
+As the story progresses, it's revealed that the Traveler itself resurrected Savathûn, who died post-exorcism, and granted her brood the Light.
+This causes confusion among the Vanguard on why the Traveler helped humanity's enemy.
+As the Guardians fight off the Lucent Brood, they find and meet Fynch, a Lucent Ghost that allies with them in defeating Savathûn.
+They also learn from objects associated with Savathûn's past that her homeworld Fundament was visited by the Traveler.
+However, before the Traveler could gift them with a Golden Age, an entity called the Witness tricked Sathona, Savathûn's pre-Hive name, into believing that an incoming cataclysm would strike Fundament, caused by the Traveler.
+Her and her siblings were tricked into dealing with the Worm Gods in order to prevent the calamity, creating the Hive & turning the Hive away from the Traveler.
+Savathûn, stunned and angered by this revelation, unleashed her anger at the Guardians while trying to steal the Traveler "for its protection".
+The Guardians kill Savathûn, though her ghost Immaru escapes.
+Elsewhere, the Witness prepares for a final assault of the Pyramid fleet against the Traveler.

-Lightfall, due for release in February 2023, will feature the return of Emperor Calus, who has become a Disciple of the Witness, and has established a base on Neptune, which will be a new destination for players.
+Lightfall, released in February 2023, features the return of Emperor Calus, now a Disciple of the Witness, and has established a new player destination on Neptune.
+The Guardians ally with the Neomuni, the inhabitants of Neptune's colony of Neomuna who are descendants from a lost Golden Age expedition, to fend off Calus's invasion of the city.
+Together with Osiris's help, the Guardians also learn to channel and utilise the new darkness power of Strand.
+Before being defeated, Calus helps the Witness acquire access to an object called the Veil, allowing the Witness to pierce the Traveler's shell and enter it, to the shock of the Vanguard.
+In the subsequent seasons, the Vanguard sought ways to follow the Witness, eventually learning from a resurrected Savathûn that she has crafted a wish with Riven that will allow one person to enter the Traveler.
+Crow offers to go, as his connection with Mara Sov would let the Vanguard follow after he establishes a point of safety within.